Short Links / ForeverLinks / Quick Links Plugin

 Omitting the title / Automatic title

-The link title is optional.
+The link title/text to display is optional.
 If you don’t specify a title, the

 ((...)) and the